fakbo-dev/obsidian-files/Weekly_Goals/First.md

 - [ ] finish the work project
 - [ ] try to read aat least 50 page of the book im currently reading
 - [x] fix the github contributions error
+- [ ] find the way to use neovim in my db daily work

 ## Tasks